reactabular/treetabular/README.md

 import cloneDeep from 'lodash/cloneDeep';
 import { compose } from 'redux';
 import { Table, resolve } from 'reactabular';
-import * as tree from 'reactabular-tree';
+import * as tree from 'treetabular';
 import VisibilityToggles from 'reactabular-visibility-toggles';
 import * as search from 'searchtabular';
 import * as sort from 'sortabular';